mehrantsi/MSAP-1/README.md

 ## Clock Module

 Main oscillator of the clock module is an LM555 chip and it can be controlled with R1 potentiometer.
 The clock module contains two switches to enable bi-stable and mono-stable modes.
-The switches are debounced via 100K-10nF RC circuit connected to an input of U2, which is an Inverting Schmitt Trigger, enabling better noise control over the clock signal in faster clock speeds due to a possible higher mean time between bounces for mono-stable switch (SW2) for synchronously coupled chips, such as cascaded CMOS binary counters that rely on clean, corectly timed inputs.
-Failure to correctly debounce this switch causes all sort of unpredictable behaviors.
+The switches are debounced via 100K-10nF RC circuit connected to an input of U2, which is an Inverting Schmitt Trigger, providing better noise control over the clock signal in faster clock speeds due to a possible higher mean time between bounces for mono-stable switch (SW2) for synchronously coupled chips, such as cascaded CMOS binary counters that rely on clean, corectly timed inputs.
+Failure to correctly debounce this switch causes all sorts of unpredictable behaviors.

 ![CLK](https://github.com/mehrantsi/MSAP-1/blob/main/Schematics/PNGs/Clock.PNG)